How to Set Up Conversion Funnels in Google Analytics | Ultimate-Guide

 • The challenge in our scenario:

 For the website we have partly static pages and partly dynamic views.
-For example, navigation from the landing page to the registration for the test phase is done via static pages, whereas the registration against adhook is dynamic via JavaScript.
+For example, navigation from the landing page to the registration for the test phase is done via static pages, whereas the registration against Adhook is dynamic via JavaScript.

 This scenario occurs frequently and is accordingly challenging to depict.
 The funnel mapping within Google Analytics only allows the data of pages.
 We can also describe dynamic actions with page visits, i.e. with so-called virtual page views.